 On November 27, 2018, Plaintiffs filed a motion in U.S. District Court for the Southern District of New York seeking class certification in the long-running lawsuit challenging gender disparities in pay and promotion on behalf of approximately 10,000 female Advisory and Tax professionals.
 Plaintiffs also sought final certification of the Equal Pay Act collective on behalf of the approximately 1,100 opt-in plaintiffs.
 The motion and the reply detail how women were underpaid and under-promoted to a statistically significant degree, and the common problems with KPMG’s pay and promotion policies and practices.
 It also describes a culture rife with gender discrimination, sexual harassment, and retaliation.
 The Court held a hearing on the motion, not previously filed on the public docket, in August 2018.

 On November 30, 2018, the Court declined to certify the class and decertified the Equal Pay Act collective.
 While the Court acknowledged KPMG’s common pay and promotion policies and its gender disparities in pay and promotion, the Court held that the women challenging KPMG’s pay and promotion policies cannot pursue their claims together.
+The case is not over, but plaintiffs who wish to pursue their individual claims must act quickly, because the applicable statute of limitations may be running.

 If you have questions about the case against KPMG, you can fill out the contact form below to contact Plaintiffs’ counsel, or call toll-free at 1-800-541-7358 and ask to speak to attorney Anne Shaver.
 All information will be held strictly confidential.
 There is no charge or obligation for review of your case.